cdg66/BUS_figures/README.md

 ![controller example](https://github.com/cdg66/SHER-BUS_figures/blob/main/Controler_example.svg)

-In second their is the bridge wich consist to close the gap between the new bus and the already existing protocol.
+In second there is the bridge which is job is to close the gap between the new bus and the already existing protocol.
 They can have mutitude of serial bus(up to 6 and 1 general control channel using [BPI]).
 They consist of mostly ASIC  or FPGA.
 Altough at the time or writing no ASIC or FPGA code as been manufactured/written.
 Micrcocontroler can also act as bridge.
 Brige can be integrated into already existing design in die or in multi-die package.
 Folowing the design once reuse many, it help reduce redesign complexity and speeding up time to market.
+Bridge implementer need to be careful about licencing of existing bus as some are not free to implement.

 ![MultiDiedesign](https://github.com/cdg66/SHER-BUS_figures/blob/main/Intergrated_bridge.svg)

-In third, There is End bridge which job is to connect multiple SHER-Bus togehther or other HIGH-SPEED bus (like USB, SDIO or Ethernet).
-They therminate the bus that's why they are a limit of 2 that can be connected on the bus.
+In third, There is the End bridge which job is to connect multiple SHER-Bus togehther or other HIGH-SPEED bus (like USB, SDIO or Ethernet).
+They terminate the bus(where the temination resistor are) that's why they are a limit of 2 that can be connected on the bus.
 They are complex and not mandatory.

 ## Packet achitecture